captaininappropriate/PrimarySchoolMathQuiz/README.md

 # Math For Kids
-This is a simple python based math program I created to quiz my daughters on maths they are learning at school
+This is a simple python based math program I created to quiz my kids to test how they are progressing at school
 <br />
-This was written to be compiled into an exe for a Windows platform
+For use on a windows platform